opensearch-project/project-website/_posts/2025-07-07-building-a-multi-modal-search-engine-in-opensearch.md

 ### 1. Create and deploy your multimodal embedding model

 First, set up your multimodal embedding model.
-For this tutorial, we'll use the Bedrock Titan Multimodal Embedding model.
+For this tutorial, we'll use the Titan Multimodal Embeddings model.

 #### Create a connector